bruno-dreux/book-import/README.md

-# book-import
+# Book import
-Script to import list of books from Goodreads to Notion using scraping and Notion API
+Script to import list of books from Goodreads to Notion using scraping and the Notion API